wilkox/deidentifyr/README.md

 is near impossible to recover the personal information from the hash.

 We can generate these unique IDs with the `deidentify()` function.
-The first argument to `deidentify()` is the data fame, and after that we can list the columns from which to generate the IDs.
+The first argument to `deidentify()` is the data frame, and after that we can list the columns from which to generate the IDs.

 ``` r
 library(deidentifyr)